HIV Prevention

 Are HIV medicines used at other times to prevent HIV transmission?

-PEP means taking HIV medicines within 72 hours after a possible exposure to HIV to prevent HIV infection.
-PEP should be used only in emergency situations.
-It is not meant for regular use by people who may be exposed to HIV frequently.
-For more information, read the HIVinfo fact sheet on Post-Exposure Prophylaxis (PEP). - Prevention of perinatal transmission of HIV
+PEP refers to taking a short course (28 days) of HIV medicines within 72 hours after a possible exposure to HIV to prevent HIV infection.
+PEP should be used only in emergency situations and it is not meant for regular use by people who may be exposed to HIV frequently.
+For more information, read the HIVinfo fact sheet on Post-Exposure Prophylaxis (PEP).

 This fact sheet is based on information from the following sources: